BBVA/deeptracy/docs/index.rst

 * Deployed as docker containers
 * Scalable
 * Usable inside deployment pipelines
-* Multi-language (Scan projects in Python, GoLang, Ruby, JS and more)
+* Multi-language (Scan projects in Python, Java, Javascript and more)
 * Reactive (we monitor new vulnerabilities and warn you if any affects your dependencies)
 * Open Source :D